mdibl/pipeline-prep/package_documentation.md

 before running a given data pipeline - second create an automation to run the pre-indexing step.

 The goals :
-  1) Pre-Indexing reference genome/transcripome
+  1) Create the process the Pre-Indexes the reference genome/transcripome for each alignment tool
-  2) Automate Pre-indexing step
+  2) Automate the Pre-indexing step
   ```
-    a) Create a trigger to index a New Data version
+    a) Create a trigger to index the reference when a New Data version is detected
-    b) Create a trigger to index a New Tool version
+    b) Create a trigger to index the reference when a New Tool version is detected
   ```

 Indexes are created by tool version -> data source version > organism-dataset.
 Each data source specifies